korporationcl/blog/content/posts/memory-management-in-linux.md

 >The CPU takes the index part of the virtual address corresponding to this directory and uses that index to pick the appropriate entry.
 This entry is the address of the next directory, which is indexed using the next part of the virtual address.
 This process continues until it reaches the level 1 directory, at which point the value of the directory entry is the high part of the physical address.
 The physical address is completed by adding the page offset bits from the virtual address.
 This process is called **page tree walking**.
 Some processors (like x86 and x86-64) perform this operation in hardware, others need assistance from the OS.

 Pages are commonly `4k` size as seen before, and each page table can have up to `512` entries,  each entry is `8b` (512 * 8 = 4096bytes or 4k - it fits exactly in one page), page tables are also stored in memory.

+It seems like recently in Kernel 5.5, after this [commit](https://git.kernel.org/linus/18ec1eaf58fbf2d9009a752a102a3d8e0d905a0f), 5 level paging is enabled by default.

 # Segmentation